Admissions Review

 Verdict

-For full-pay Korean families seeking a specific strong program, several Public Ivies are excellent choices and should sit in your match-tier list.
-For aid-needing families, they almost never make sense — focus on need-blind and generous need-aware private schools instead.
+For full-pay international families seeking a specific strong program, several Public Ivies are excellent choices and should sit in your match-tier list.
+For aid-needing families, they almost never make sense.
+Focus on need-blind and generous need-aware private schools instead.
 Run the Net Price Calculator on every Public Ivy before assuming it'll be cheaper than a private alternative.

 Related terms